projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

        --lapic_pt: enable local apic passthrough
        --rtvm: indicate that the guest is rtvm
        --logger_setting: params like console,level=4;kmsg,level=3
-       --pm_notify_channel: define the channel used to notify guest about power event --pm_by_vuart:pty,/run/acrn/vuart_vmname or tty,/dev/ttySn
        --windows: support Oracle virtio-blk, virtio-net, and virtio-input devices for windows guest with secure boot